aglnitin/multi-agent-travel-planner/README.md

 # Multi-Agent Travel Planner

-A production-grade multi-agent travel planning bot built with **LangGraph + LangChain**, ported from an n8n visual workflow.
-Send a natural-language travel request via Telegram (or CLI) and get back a curated itinerary with real flights, hotels, and activities.
+A production-grade multi-agent travel planning bot built with **LangGraph + LangChain** Send a natural-language travel request via Telegram (or CLI) and get back a curated itinerary with real flights, hotels, and activities.

 ## Demo